-Choosing the right senior caregiver for your aging parent or relative is an important decision, and fortunately, you have plenty of options when hiring someone — however, the latter can feel like a bit of a double-edged sword.
-The good news is you can work with an agency to source someone to support your family member or you can search and hire someone independently.
+Hiring a caregiver for your aging parent or relative is an important decision, and fortunately, you have plenty of options when hiring someone — however, the latter can feel like a bit of a double-edged sword.
+The good news is you can work with a caregiver agency to source someone to support your family member or you can search and hire someone independently.
 The bad news is that the choices can be overwhelming.

 To take out some of the stress and guesswork, here are the key considerations when choosing between hiring private caregivers or going with a caregiver agency.

 Vivian Geary, of Orlando, Florida, who cared for her mother in her home with the support of paid caregivers, found that hiring independently provided many benefits she needed.